War Memorial

 Technical Skills:

-• Orthographic Drawing + Rendering; AutoCAD, Photoshop, Procreate
+• Orthographic Drawing + Rendering: AutoCAD, Photoshop, Procreate

-• 3D Modelling; SketchUp, TwinMotion
+• 3D Modelling: SketchUp, TwinMotion

 Initial idea sketches alongside Julian Voss-Andreae’s sculptures